helenaholley/OCBE-Textbook/book/OCBE_II/Chapter 13 - Reactions at the ⍺-carbon, part II.md

 fig45a

-## Section 13.2: An overview of fatty acid metabolism
+##  13.2: An overview of fatty acid metabolism

 In the introduction to this chapter, we learned about a patient suffering from a rare disease affecting fatty acid metabolism.
 The